jcaillon/valet/docs/content/docs/800.roadmap/_index.md

   - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).
 - fzf:
   - draw in a given rectangle, we handle full screen or not before calling sfzf
-- log:
-  - when a log level is not enabled, we can alias it to :
-  - for the log functions, we can optionally display the function name and the line number of the caller + pid + shlvl. +ISO8601 time `printf "%(%FT%H:%M:%S%z)T" "${EPOCHSECONDS}"`.
-Let user customize the log format with a var? `[%t] %-5level %36logger %msg`.
-Show them how to output as json!
-  - Refactor the logging functions to be more readable, see if we really need to precalculate them or if we can just compute on the fly.
-Remove createPrintFunction on SIGWINCH.
 - progress:
   - refacto progress bar; use signal to tell the bg job to redraw the progress bar after displaying a log. +handle the terminal size to display the progress bar!
   - after logging, if progress bar is in progress, we need to redraw it immediately.